status-im/open-bounty/doc/testing.md

 # Testing CommitETH

-We have a continuously deployed version tracking the `development` branch live at https://commiteth.com:444.
+We have a continuously deployed version tracking the `develop` branch live at https://openbounty.status.im:444.
 It uses the [Ropsten](https://ropsten.io/) Ethereum testnet.
 Any one is welcome to use it and your help with testing CommitETH is greatly appreciated!

 ### General